chrishuber/bay-area-wild-mushrooms/README.md

 <hr/>

 <p>
-In terms of feature engineering, I created an artifical half mile square location grid over the observed region and assigned a code to each grid cell to break down the geolocation of each mushroom without using cross-correlated latitude/longitude data.
-In my research I found that both edible and poisonous mushrooms frequently exist within the same genus (e.g. <i>Aminita</i> Novinupta vs. <i>Aminita</i> phalloides) and the same environmental conditions.
-The <a href="https://en.wikipedia.org/wiki/Amanita_phalloides" target="_blank">death cap</a> in particular is commonly found in the studied area.
+In terms of feature engineering, I created an artifical location grid composed of squares 1/4 mile width and length over the observed region and assigned a code to each grid cell to break down the geolocation of each mushroom without using cross-correlated latitude/longitude data.
+In my research I found that both edible and poisonous mushrooms frequently exist within the same genus (e.g. <a href="https://en.wikipedia.org/wiki/Blusher" target="_blank"<i>Aminita</i> Novinupta</a> vs. <a href="https://en.wikipedia.org/wiki/Amanita_phalloides" target="_blank"><i>Aminita</i> phalloides</a>) and the same environmental conditions.
 I found a column in my dataset with descriptive wording and also mined that to indicate the presence of forests (Redwood, Coastal Oak, Douglass Fir) as well as other environmental factors (grass, wood chip, duff) that are required or very beneficial for certain mushroom species to grow.
 </p>

 <p>